vasko34/jicofo/doc/jibri-auto-recording.md

 The set of users is defined in the source code as an immutable constant `AUTO_RECORD_USERS` (containing `EntityBareJid` values).
-It is exposed via the `JibriConfig.getAutoRecordUsers()` function, which returns an unmodifiable collection that can be inspected at runtime.
+It is exposed via the `JibriConfig.getAutoRecordUsers()` function, which returns an unmodifiable set that can be inspected at runtime.
 A convenience `JibriConfig.isAutoRecordUser(jid)` method is also available to test individual JIDs.
 The returned set contains `user1@example.com` and `user2@example.com` by default.
 The membership list can be adjusted by modifying the constant in the